 Search my site

 This is a sore point amongst responsible heating engineers, so this page is a bit of a rant at first.

 Although I only do repairs these days, I still regularly get enquiries for new boilers.
 People try to persuade me to do theirs, telling me all they want is a 'simple boiler swap'.

 Unfortunately, the simple 'boiler swap' no longer exists.
 Not legally anyway.
-Fitting a new boiler means complying with an avalanche of restrictive rules, regulations and instructions, and many of these are EXPENSIVE to observe.
-The net result is that my quotation for a fully compliant replacement boiler makes me look as though I am trying to rip off my customer, when I'm not.
+Fitting a new boiler means complying with an avalanche of restrictive rules, regulations and instructions, and some of these can be EXPENSIVE to observe.
+The net result is that my quotation for a fully compliant replacement boiler used to make me look as though I am trying to rip off my customer, when I'm not (although I no longer fit new boilers).
 The potential new customer remains suspicious particularly when they have another estimate for half the price from someone willing to take all the short cuts.

 The other problem that crops up is the 'cowboy customer'.
 The one who says they don't care about the regulations and asks me to do a quote ignoring the regs and doing it the cheap way, because they don't mind if it is going to save them bags of money.
 Well I care about the regulations.
 I'm the one being asked to commit the offences, and I just don't do it.
 What would be the point (apart from to get the work)?

 OK, rant over.
 Now here are the main requirements which can be expensive to meet and are often ignored: